-- Applicant’s degree program (e.g. PhD, MD) and expected completion date
+- Applicant’s degree program (e.g. PhD, MD) and completion date (or expected completion date if in progress)

 - Applicant’s CV

-- One page, single spaced statement outlining what the applicant plans to research during the funding period and how the award will advance their career plans
+- A one-page, single-spaced statement outlining what the applicant plans to research during the funding period and how the award will advance their career plans

-- Statement of support from current UMass faculty member or researcher who will serve as the mentor/supervisor during the award period.
+- A statement of support from a current UMass faculty member or researcher who will serve as the mentor/supervisor during the award period.

 Items 1-5 should be submitted by the applicant; the statement of support should be sent directly by the faculty member/research supervisor.
 Please include “NIH Early Independence Award” in the email subject line.

 Consult the NIH Director’s Early Independence Award FAQ for more information about eligibility and the fellowship in general.
-Questions on UMass's internal Limited Submission application process should be directed to Heidi Bauer-Clapp (email@example.com).
+Questions on the unversity’s internal Limited Submission Opportunities application process should be directed to Heidi Bauer-Clapp (hbauerclapp [at] umass [dot] edu).